PolloRollo/PolloRollo.github.io/softwareManual/matrixAddition.md

 **Language:** Python

-For example,

-    gfortran smaceps.f

-will produce an executable **./a.exe** than can be executed.
-If you want a different name, the following will work a bit better

-    gfortran -o smaceps smaceps.f

 **Description/Purpose:** This routine will compute the single precision value for the machine epsilon or the number of digits in the representation of real numbers in single precision.
 This is a routine for analyzing the behavior of any computer.
 This usually will need to be run one time for each computer.